Close Menu

 In one of the tests, called Symbol Search, a person is shown a list of four symbols and must find the symbol that appears three times out of four.
 The test measures how many seconds it takes to complete.
 For example, if the time it took was six seconds, that would indicate an IQ score of 90.
 If the time it took was 20 seconds, that would result in an IQ score of 50.

 Suppose someone had an IQ score of 100 with processing speed subtests.
 This person would be able to find the symbol in less than 4 seconds.
 If the person had an IQ score of 50 with processing speed subtests, it would take them 20 seconds to find the symbol.
-Note that these scores are based on how quickly a person can complete a task and are not necessarily how fast someone can think or understand things.
+Note that these scores are based on how quickly a person can complete a task.
+It is not necessarily measuring how fast someone can think or understand things.

 If you have a low processing speed score on the WAIS IV it means that your brain processes information slowly.
 Therefore, you might struggle with solving problems or understanding new concepts.
 This would play out in a work setting by not being able to solve issues at work on your own.
 Additionally, you would have problems learning new tasks at work.

 If you have a high processing speed score on the WAIS IV it means that your brain is able to process information quickly.
-This allows you to make quick decision and be able to problem solve on your own.
-It also mean you would not have problems doing more complex work tasks and you can learn quickly.
+This allows you to make quick decision and be able to solve problems on your own.
+It also means you learn quickly and would not have problems doing more complex work tasks.

 WAIS IV, IQ test.
 Cognitive neuropsychological test brain training.
 Logic